Pei-Cheng-Yu/java_project_recipe/README.md

 ## 🙋 Contact

-For questions, contact [Your Name] or open an issue in the repository.
+For questions, contact [Pei-Cheng-Yu] or open an issue in the repository.

 ---